auth70/bodyguard/README.md

 - `config?: Partial<BodyguardOptions>` - Optional config to override the constructor options.

 Returns the parsed object (not a `BodyguardResult`).

+#### `Bodyguard.softText(input: Request | Response, validator?: ValidatorType, options?: BodyguardOptions): Promise<BodyguardResult<ReturnType<ValidatorType>>>`

+Parses raw UTF-8 text into a string.
+The byte limit is enforced but no key or depth limits are enforced as there is no way to know what the structure of the text is.
+If an error occurs, it is returned instead of throwing.

+- `input: Request | Response` - Fetch API compatible input.
+- `validator?: ValidatorType extends BodyguardValidator` - Optional validator to validate the parsed string against.
+- `config?: Partial<BodyguardOptions>` - Optional config to override the constructor options.

+#### `Bodyguard.text(input: Request | Response, validator?: ValidatorType, options?: BodyguardOptions): Promise<ReturnType<ValidatorType>>`

+Parses raw UTF-8 text into a string.
+The byte limit is enforced but no key or depth limits are enforced as there is no way to know what the structure of the text is.
+Errors are thrown.

+- `input: Request | Response` - Fetch API compatible input.
+- `validator?: ValidatorType extends BodyguardValidator` - Optional validator to validate the parsed string against.
+- `config?: Partial<BodyguardOptions>` - Optional config to override the constructor options.

 ## Contributing